-This management discussion and analysis ("MD&A") focuses on significant factors that affected Kivalliq during the nine month period ended June 30, 2015, and to the date of this report.
-The MD&A supplements but does not form part of, the audited annual financial statements of Kivalliq and the notes thereto for the nine month periods ended June 30, 2015 and 2014.
-Consequently, the following discussion and analysis should be read in conjunction with the condensed interim financial statements and the notes thereto for the nine month periods ended June 30, 2015 and 2014.
+This management discussion and analysis ("MD&A") focuses on significant factors that affected Kivalliq during the nine month period ended June 30, 2016, and to the date of this report.
+The MD&A supplements but does not form part of, the condensed interim financial statements of Kivalliq and the notes thereto for the nine month periods ended June 30, 2016 and 2015.
+Consequently, the following discussion and analysis should be read in conjunction with the condensed interim financial statements and the notes thereto for the nine month periods ended June 30, 2016 and 2015.